-- 8. Creative.
-It is not permissible for the LOC/Host to create or design marketing related items.
-The NCAA will provide all collateral artwork in conjunction with marketing the championship. - LOC/Host Related Assets.
-The LOC/host is responsible for compiling a list of assets available to market ticket sales which should include, but are not limited to: interior and exterior signage, digital banners, broadcast inventory, in venue promotional inventory, etc. Dates of availability, specs and delivery information should be submitted by a mutually agreed upon date. - 10.
+- Creative.
+It is not permissible for the LOC/host to create or design marketing related items.
+The NCAA will provide all collateral artwork in conjunction with marketing the championship. - 9.
+LOC/Host Related Assets.
+The LOC/host is responsible for compiling a list of assets available to market ticket sales which should include, but are not limited to interior and exterior signage, digital banners, broadcast inventory, in venue promotional inventory, etc. Dates of availability, specs and delivery information should be submitted by a mutually agreed upon date. - 10.
 Promotional Items.
 Items such as bumper stickers, balloons, key chains, refrigerator magnets, etc. can be created for specific NCAA approved marketing efforts.
 If such items are produced, they must be given away and not sold.
 The items must be purchased from an official NCAA licensee and approved in advance by the NCAA. - 11.
 Ticket Promotion.
 The NCAA does not allow complimentary tickets to its championships.
 However, the NCAA will permit the purchase of tickets to use for championship promotional efforts.
 All ticket promotions must be approved in advance by the NCAA. - 12.
 Ticket Sales Commission Plan.
 The LOC/host may develop a ticket sales commission plan in order to assist in the sale of tickets.
-All commission plans must be approved by the NCAA prior to entering into any agreement with any outside group.

-In order to be considered for this opportunity, a brief proposal including a commission plan, a list of group(s) that plan to participate and ticket distribution method(s) must be submitted to the NCAA for approval.

-- 13. Use of NCAA Marks.
+All commission plans must be approved by the NCAA before entering into any agreement with any outside group. - In order to be considered for this opportunity, a brief proposal including a commission plan, a list of group(s) that plan to participate and ticket distribution method(s) must be submitted to the NCAA for approval. - 13.
+Use of NCAA Marks.
 The NCAA must approve any use of the NCAA's name, logos or marks.
 No commercial entity's logo can be used in conjunction with the NCAA's name or marks, unless approved in advance by the NCAA. - 14.
 Championship Website.
-The NCAA will maintain a website at ncaa.com that will serve as the official site for the championship.
-The LOC/host shall provide this link as the sole source for Championship information.
-Any other websites that support the event (i.e., volunteer registration, fan housing, etc.) should have a direct link from the official site and all traffic should be pushed through the official site to these links.
-The LOC/host will be required to provide site-specific information that will be included on this site and the social media liaison will be responsible for providing timely information.
-The official NCAA championship site must be the only URL associated with the championship in promotional materials.
+The NCAA will maintain a website at ncaa.com/tickets that will serve as the official site for the championship.
+The LOC/host shall provide this link as the sole source for championship information.
+The official NCAA championship site must be the only URL associated with the championship in promotional materials. - 15.
+Local Organizing Committee Website.
+The LOC/host can create an event-specific website to supplement the official ncaa.com/tickets website to increase exposure for their championship.
+This specific website should direct patrons to a landing page that is free of any corporate or sponsor marks in order to not compete with the NCAA's Corporate Champions and Partners.
+All LOC specific event websites must be approved by the NCAA before making it live on their platform.